Hittites: The Pankus

 King Telipinu (reigned c.
 1525 BC) is considered to be the last king of the Old Kingdom of the Hittites.
 He seized power during a dynastic power struggle.
 During his reign, he wanted to take care of lawlessness and regulate royal succession.
-He then issued the Edict of Telipinus.
-In this edict, he designated the Pankus, which was a 'general assembly' that acted as a high court.
+He thus issued the Edict of Telipinus.
+In this edict, he designated the Pankus, which was a general assembly, as the high court for constitutional crimes.
 Crimes such as murder were observed and judged by the Pankus.
 Kings themselves were also subject to jurisdiction under the Pankus.
 The Pankus also served as an advisory council for the king.
-The rules and regulations set out by the edict, and the establishment of the Pankus proved to be very successful and lasted all the way through to the new Kingdom in the 14th century BC.
+The rules and regulations set out by the edict, and the establishment of the Pankus proved to be very successful and lasted all the way through to end of the New Kingdom.

 The Pankus established a legal code where violence was not a punishment for a crime.
-Crimes such as a murder and theft, which at the time were punishable by death, in other southwest Asian Kingdoms, were not capital crimes under the Hittite law code.
+Crimes such as a murder and theft, which at the time were punishable by death, in other southwest Asian kingdoms, were not capital crimes under the Hittite law code.
 Most criminal penalties involved restitution.
 For example, in cases of thievery, the punishment of that crime would to be to repay what was stolen in equal value.

+Foreign Policy and Wars

+The Hittite Great Kingdom frequently took booty people during its wars, which were an important source of labor in food production and replacement of population losses.
+While they had frequent dealings with foreign powers, such as, Bryce thinks they may have had an non-aggression pact with Ahhiyawa, having taken then traded back Millawanda in negotiations.
+While the Hittites had a troubled relationship with Egypt, culminating in the famous battle of Kadesh Hittite Queens often were influential wielders of power in foreign policy, such as via establishment of marriage alliances.
+An example of this is Queen Puduhepa.
+With the Hittites internationally being part of the Club of great powers with Hatti maintaining an alliance with Egypt after the Egyptian–Hittite peace treaty.
+Hatti's northern and eastern frontiers were often unstable as evidenced by Battle of Ganuvara and Hittite Wars of Survival.
+While its relationship with Assyria was often troublesome, like around the time of Battle of Nihriya or to its south with Battles of Alashiya.